min2ha/ukwa-site/content/target/62619/index.en.md

   "start_date": "2018-03-14T09:00:00Z"
 }

-# Kernow Beat - Cornwall in the 60s

 This is an ongoing project chronicling the bands and venues of the thriving music scene in Cornwall in the 1960s & 70s.